University of King's College: Late 20th century and 21st century

 In October 2003, Dr. William Barker was installed as president and vice-chancellor, replacing Dr. Colin Starnes.
 Dr. Barker and the rest of the university administration have declared that King's has grown as much as it can and should.
 They describe the coming years as "a time of consolidation", with a focus on retention and development of new programs.

 The university's growth has changed some King's traditions.
 Formal meals, with Latin grace and academic gowns, formerly held at regular intervals, were suspended from 2001 until 2003.
 Only with the arrival of Dr. Barker were they reinstated.
 They now take place on the first Wednesday of every month.

-In July 2006, the King's Student Union founded the King's Co-op Bookstore; it stocks every title on the FYP Reading List, as well as all necessary books for King's other courses and a number of Dalhousie courses and general interest fiction and non-fiction.
+In July 2006, the King's Student Union founded the King's Co-op Bookstore.
 The bookstore is a student-owned co-operative which functions separately from both the student union and the university.

 King's College administration has not avoided controversy.
 After the Sodexo cleaning staff unionized in 2004, the housekeeping contract was awarded to a different company during the summer.
 The King's Student Union had been involved in encouraging the workers to unionize in order to improve their working conditions, and there were strenuous objections to the awarding of the new contract.

 The University of King’s College's arms were registered with the Canadian Heraldic Authority on August 15, 2007.